GirlsDoPorn: Filming process

 Once in San Diego, women were met by employees who had signed non-disclosure agreements forbidding them from mentioning the name GirlsDoPorn.
 They were allegedly instructed to call the company Plus One Media, or deny that the videos produced would be published online.
 The women stayed in four-star hotels, where filming took place.
-Additionally, women have alleged being lied to in various ways by Garcia to convince them to enter his apartment: in some cases, he said that the women should stay at his apartment before he drove them to the airport the next morning; in others, he feigned needing to stop at his apartment and suggested that the women should come inside briefly.

 Women in the 2016 lawsuit were hurried to sign contracts written in hard-to-understand legal terminology, sometimes being told the contracts were needed for tax purposes.
 The contract did not mention "GirlsDoPorn" or even the fact that the video would be put on any website.
 The contracts involving the 22 plaintiffs also did not mention "GirlsDoPorn" anywhere in the entire document, as per court records.
-There were reports that company employees got the women drunk before signing, smoked marijuana with them, or offered them cocaine.
+There were reports that company employees drank, smoked cannabis with them, or offered them cocaine.
+The civil case judgement also observed that the main male talent Garcia would offer the models drugs and/or alcohol before the shoot in order to calm their nerves and loosen up.
+He did this regardless of the age of the models.
+One woman described being given alcohol and the prescription drugs Xanax and oxycodone.
 An FBI complaint said that the company prevented the women from keeping copies of their contracts.
 In the lawsuit's 187-page proposed statement of decision, the release form is described as purposefully long and vague, written with an intent to obscure the true nature and character of the video's distribution.

-Filming lasted up to seven hours, in contrast to the 30-minute shoot that the women were told to expect.
-It began with an interview in which the subject was asked personal and sexual questions, after being coached on how to answer.
-The interview would be re-shot if the producers were unhappy with the performer's lack of enthusiasm.
-There were reports of Garcia being verbally abusive.
+Filming lasted up to nine hours, in contrast to the 30-minute shoot that the women were told to expect.
+Filming for GirlsDoToys took place during the same trips.
+GirlsDoPorn videos began with an interview in which the subject was asked personal and sexual questions after being coached on how to answer.
+Footage would be re-shot if the producers did not believe the performer looked enthusiastic.
+There were reports of Garcia being verbally abusive and Pratt using a gun to force the shoot to continue.